 Mark: The era of quick tricks is gone.
 Now, you should think in terms of the effort invested in something and the return you will get.
-You can invest so much effort in so-called blackhat techniques and things like this.
+You can invest so much effort in so-called blackhat techniques or you can hire affordable SEO service providers to do things like this.
 They’re going to take you a lot of time, and a lot of conniving and a lot of worrying about things to build that will not get you the return worth the time invested.

 Work Hard and Learn Tools